Florisoft-issues/AppRoadmap/Florisoft_README_EN.md

 - Short description of the **functionality(-ies)**
 - The **development phase** of the roadmap item*
-- The relevant **application**
+- The relevant **app**
-- The **functional domain** of the application (e.g., Logistics, Sales, Inventory)*
+- The **functional domain** of the app (e.g., Logistics, Sales, Inventory)*
 - The **use case** or specific **feature** *
 - Once delivered, the item receives the label **Delivered** and is closed with a link to the changelog.

-* More information about the structure of the development phases, functional domains, applications, and use cases can be found below.
+* More information about the structure of the development phases, functional domains, app, and use cases can be found below.

 ❇️ View the [official public app roadmap of Florisoft](https://github.com/orgs/Florisoft-issues/projects/67)